 -

-When the child card and the parent card are present on the Mind Map, their lines visually merge.
+When the subcard and the main card are present on the Mind Map, their lines visually merge.

-When the parent card is missing in the Mind Map view, the child card is connected directly to the root node.
-Note that when you add the parent card, the lines are redrawn to show the actual card relations.
+When the main card is missing in the Mind Map view, the subcard is connected directly to the root node.
+Note that when you add the main card, the lines are redrawn to show the actual card relations.

-Now the parent card is connected to the root node and the child card is connected to its parent.
+Now, the main card is connected to the root node, and the subcard is connected to its main card.

 Removing card connection lines in the Mind Map view